LRDesign/NinjaScript/README.markdown

 Once you've cloned the project, run

     bundle
-    npm install
+    rake buildtools

-And you should get all the developement dependencies.
+And you should get all the development dependencies.

 From there try: